core-wg/corrclar/draft-ietf-core-corr-clar.md

-This view also seems to be suggested to some by the way query parameters are used in specifications such as {{-cond}}; implementations of CoAP servers also often provide primitives to set up a single "resource" that bundles requests to a specific path and receives the query parameters as additional request parameters {{COAP-RESOURCE}}.
+This view also seems to be suggested to some by the way query parameters are used in specifications such as {{-cond}}; implementations of CoAP servers also often provide primitives to set up a single "resource handler" that bundles requests to a specific path and receives the query parameters as additional request parameters {{COAP-RESOURCE}}.

 {{-lawn}} establishes guidelines with respect to "URI Design and